Nice to meet you.

 28. Mix SEO with paid advertising

-Your small business has its own expertise, experience, products and services that can help.
+Your small business has its own expertise, experience, products, and services that can help.
 You probably started out because you identified a problem and created a business to offer a solution for your customers.
 In talking with them, you know what questions they ask and what answers help the most.

-This SEO checklist helps you understand what you have to do to achieve that.
+You have learned what you have to do to achieve that.
 They are all actionable items that can help you grow your business online.
 Whether you handle SEO yourself or hire an expert, you will have a better understanding of what is needed to grow your small business.